 The winter holidays are a difficult time to stay sober, especially New Year’s Eve.
 Drinking on this day is one of the most popular ways to bring in the coming year.
-However, if you have ever had a problem with alcoholism, you must have a sober New Year’s to avoid falling into your former addiction.
+However, if you or a loved one has ever had a problem with alcoholism, a sober New Year’s is necessary to avoid falling into your former addiction.
 There are plenty of ways to have fun and stay away from alcohol on New Year’s Eve.
-To learn more, contact Fort Behavioral Health at 844.332.1807 today.

 Consider Getting Support for an Alcohol Addiction Before the Holiday Season